Style-Friendly SNR Sampler for Style-Driven Generation: Experiments

 \subsection{Quantitative Results}

+We further conduct a user study to quantify human preferences using Amazon Mechanical Turk.
+Following previous work \cite{styledrop}, we compare our method to each method with two separate questionnaires.
+According to the reference style image and target text prompt, users are asked to select which of the two generated images is more similar to the style in the reference image and represents the target text prompt better.
+We obtain 450 answers from 150 participants for each comparison, and the results are presented in \cref{tab:user_study}.
+Our method outperforms prior arts in both aspects ($p < 0.05$ in the Wilcoxon signed-rank test), consistent with the qualitative results and demonstrates the superiority of our method in learning stylistic elements.
+More details on our user study are provided in the Appendix.

 In \cref{tab:quantitative_comparison}, we evaluate our method and prior works using DINO~\cite{dino} and CLIP image similarities (CLIP-I) to assess style alignment, and CLIP text-image similarity (CLIP-T) for text alignment.
-Our method achieves the highest DINO and CLIP-I scores across all backbones, demonstrating its superior ability to capture styles from the reference images.
+Our method achieves the highest DINO and CLIP-I scores, demonstrating its superior ability to capture styles from the reference images.
+Notably, our approach improves DCO, indicating that the key factor in style-driven fine-tuning is not whether the method relies on diffusion loss or reinforcement learning-based loss, but rather \textit{which noise levels are emphasized} during training.

-While our CLIP-T score is slightly lower compared to some methods, we already showed superior text alignment in human evaluation (\cref{tab:user_study}).
-This implies that methods that fail to capture styles often generate the most common interpretation of the prompt, leading to higher CLIP-T scores due to bias towards typical representations.
+While our CLIP-T is slightly lower compared to some methods, we already showed superior text alignment in human evaluation (\cref{tab:user_study}).
+This discrepancy arises because textual style descriptions alone can be inherently ambiguous and often correspond to common interpretations.
+Consequently, methods that accurately reflect unique styles may deviate from these typical interpretations, leading to lower CLIP-T scores despite higher alignment to the intended reference styles.
 Overall, our quantitative results confirm that our method accurately reflects both styles and texts.